 VCR stands for Video Cassette Recorder.
 VCRs not only record video on a VHS cassette, they also play back the recording.
 The VCR is a necessary tool for enjoying VHS tapes of any kind.
 By 1986, there was a VCR in one-third of American homes.
 Of those owners, 32 percent were already looking into adding another VCR, camcorder or video camera to their existing entertainment arsenals.

 By the mid-2000s, DVDs were well on the way to replacing VHS tapes.
 In 2006, the last major Hollywood movie was released on VHS.
-Today, VCRs are largely obsolete, but there is one remaining technology with real use to VHS owners.
-VHS-to-DVD converters offer you the ability to save your collection of VHS tapes from extinction by burning them onto DVDs for posterity.
+Today, VCRs are largely obsolete, but there is one remaining technology with real use to VHS owners. the best VHS-to-DVD converters offer you the ability to save your collection of VHS tapes from extinction by burning them onto DVDs for posterity.
 Though major VHS production ceased long ago, you can still save your precious home videos or favorite films by converting them to a more usable format.